app review

 As with other notetaking apps, the Highlighter tool is used to annotate specific sections of your text.
 This is particularly useful when you need to emphasize details within your notes or import PDF files into Noteshelf, and you want to accentuate specific sections of the text.

-You can select any color you prefer for your Highlighter.
-Noteshelf will apply that color to your document in a reduced opacity so that the darker colors won’t hide the text, but you can darken the highlighted area by highlighting it more than once.
+You can also select any color you prefer for your Highlighter.
+Noteshelf will apply that color to your document in a reduced opacity so that the darker colors won’t hide the text.
+You can also darken the highlighted area by highlighting it more than once.

 Protip: Enable the Draw Straight Lines toggle to ensure that your markings neatly cover the text you want to highlight.